drocpdp/davidreynon_react/README.md

 # David Eynon – Developer Portfolio (React + Vite)

 This is the source code for [davidreynon.com](https://drocpdp.github.io/davidreynon_react), a personal portfolio site built with React, Vite, and GitHub Pages.
-It features dynamic routing using slugs, responsive design, and is fully deployable via GitHub...
+It features dynamic routing using slugs, responsive design, and is fully deployable via GitHub.

 ## 🚀 Live Site